Age of Information Analysis for CR-NOMA Aided Uplink Systems with Randomly Arrived Packets: System model

 CR-NOMA can be used as an add-on to TDMA to improve the freshness of the data collected at the receiver.
 Particularly, in CR-NOMA, $U_m$ and $U_{m'}$ are paired together to form a NOMA group, where $1\leq m\leq \frac{M}{2}$ and $m'=m+\frac{M}{2}$.
 In each NOMA group, the paired users can share the channel resource block with each other.

 Specifically, in the $m$-th time slot of frame $i$, $U_m$ and $U_{m'}$ are treated as the primary user and secondary user, respectively.
 Note that, $U_m$ transmits its signal with power $P$ as in TDMA, if it has update information to transmit.
 Meanwhile, $U_{m'}$ can also transmit signal within the time slot by applying NOMA, if it has the updated information to transmit.
 The application of NOMA is transparent to the primary user.
-To this end, the secondary user's signal is decoded at the first stage of SIC, which can ensure that the primary user achieves the same transmission reliability as in TDMA.
+To this end, the secondary user's signal is decoded at the first stage of SIC \footnote{{Although fixed SIC order is adopted in this paper, it is worth pointing out that advanced SIC methods, such as hybrid SIC is helpful to further reduce AoI for the considered system \cite{ding2021new,sun2021new,sun2023hybrid}.}}, which can ensure that the primary user achieves the same transmission reliability as in TDMA.
 Hence, the achievable data rate of $U_{m'}$ in the $m$-th time slot of frame $i$ is given by:

 where $P^s$ is the transmit power of the secondary user, and $\delta_{i,j}^k$ is an indicator variable to denote whether source $m$ transmits a signal in the $j$-th time slot of frame $i$.

 Similarly, in the $m'$-th time slot of frame $i$, $U_{m'}$ is treated as the primary user and $U_m$ is the secondary user.
 Following the same transmission strategy aforementioned above, $U_{m'}$ achieves the same transmission performance as in TDMA, and $U_m$ transmits signal opportunistically, yielding the following achievable data rate: